Near-optimality of conservative driving in discrete systems: Abstract

 \section{Abstract}

 Transferring a physical system from an initial to a final state while minimizing energetic losses is an interdisciplinary control problem that bridges stochastic thermodynamics and optimal transport theory.
 Recent research typically considers problems in which the optimal solution is realized via conservative forces, but whether this situation applies depends on the problem's constraints.
 In systems with complex topologies like discrete networks, the optimal, dissipation-minimizing protocol involves applying nonconservative forces along cycles if the timescales of the transitions in the network are fixed.
-We show that although nonconservative driving is optimal in this setting, a conservative protocol exists whose dissipation is at most twice the optimal one.
-This finding is complemented with an example modeling transport across an energy barrier, which illustrates such improvements of order 1 explicitly.
-Qualitatively, conservative driving falls short of achieving optimality because direct transport across the barrier is avoided.
-We conclude with a discussion that the optimality of nonconservative driving might be a generic phenomenon: As fewer degrees of freedom can be optimized, additional degrees of freedom due to adding nonconservative forces become more significant.
+We show that although nonconservative driving is optimal in this setting, a conservative protocol \re{always} exists whose dissipation \re{is at most 4/3 times the optimum}.
+This finding is complemented with an example modeling transport across an energy barrier, which \re{saturates this bound}. \re{We also prove near-optimality of conservative driving with a weaker numerical factor for a more general class of rate parametrizations with different load-sharing factors, stimulating the idea that} optimality of nonconservative driving might be a generic phenomenon: As fewer degrees of freedom can be optimized, additional degrees of freedom due to adding nonconservative forces become more significant.

 \paragraph{Introduction---}

 Optimizing physical systems to minimize their dissipation is of practical importance for the design of energy-efficient devices.
 It is therefore crucial to understand the mechanisms that cause dissipation and to discover general strategies to reduce it.
 One approach to tackling these issues is the framework of optimal transport \cite{mong81, bena00, vill08}, whose goal is to achieve a desired outcome while minimizing a cost function.
 When the cost function is taken to be the entropy production of a physical process, the result are optimal physical forces that allow realizing the process with minimal dissipation \cite{aure11,aure12, naka21,vu23a,oika25}.
 While the concrete optimal forces can often only be computed approximately, in many cases the optimal forces can be shown to be conservative \cite{aure11,dech22c,vu23a}, which reduces the optimization problem to the construction of an optimal potential function.